Haneki56/DawnPiece/Ranks/Overview.md

 ### General Ranks & Bounty

-The balance you see by using the command /dp bounty represents the bounty you’ve accumulated so far on the server.
+The balance you see by using the command /dp bounty check represents the bounty you’ve accumulated so far on the server.
 This bounty is used to upgrade ⁠ranks depending on which life path you choose.
 You accumulate bounty by completing quests and winning events!
 Once you achieve the required bounty to rank up, you will see your suffix change in game along with a message in chat.
 Each rankup will give you a bonus.
 If you want to see how you fare compared to the rest of the server, type /dp bounty list for the rankings.

 | Rank Type     | Rank Bonus                    |
 |-----------    |-----------                    |